sallakt/HQS/README.md

 # HQS
 Game project, period 3
-	Changes after February 22nd are not running, and were only tests
+/n Changes after February 22nd are not running, and were only tests /n NEW git at HQSgame